-Orange oil is extensively utilized in aromatherapy as it helps soothe tensed muscles as well as depression.
-It can also be useful in maintaining a youthful appearance when applied externally.1
+Orange oil is extensively utilized in aromatherapy as it helps soothe tensed muscles and aids as a mood lifter.
+It can also be blended with a carrier oil and used as a fragrant lotion or cream or your skin.1

 Uses of Orange Oil

-Orange oil is commonly used as an added flavoring to beverages, sweet meats, chocolates, biscuits, confectionery, and baked goods.
-Industrially, it is utilized as a concentrate for room fresheners, deodorants, soaps, body lotions, and creams.
+Orange oil is commonly used as an added flavoring to beverages, sweet meats, chocolates, biscuits and confectionery and baked goods.
+Industrially, it is utilized as a concentrate for room fresheners, deodorants, soaps, body lotions and creams.

-Orange oil can help curb inflammation in the body by reducing pain and irritation.
-It also has a carminative property that helps expel intestinal gas, which induces chest pains and indigestion, by relaxing the stomach and anal muscles.
+As a tonic, orange oil can help curb inflammation in the body by reducing pain and irritation.
+It also has a carminative property that helps expel intestinal gas, which induces chest pains and indigestion, by relaxing the stomach and anal muscles.6

-Orange is significant in treating muscular and nervous spasms.
-It aids in relieving anxiety, anger, and depression.
-Aside from its healing characteristics, it is also beneficial in promoting a healthy wellbeing as it detoxifies your body and boosts your immunity.2
+Some organic nutritionists believe orange oil may help treat muscular and nervous spasms.
+In aromatherapy, it aids in relieving anxiety, anger and depression and is beneficial in promoting a healthy wellbeing as it detoxifies your body and boosts your immunity.7

 Composition of Orange Oil

-Orange is made of up various chemical properties such as alpha pinene, citronellal, geranial, sabinene, myrcene, limonene, linalool, and neral.
+Orange oil is made of up various chemical properties such as alpha pinene, citronellal, geranial, sabinene, myrcene, limonene, linalool and neral.

-The most significant property is the limonene or D-limonene as it plays an important role in your home by repelling insects.
-Simply spray or wipe it on the different places of your house.
+The most significant property is the limonene, or D-limonene, which can play an important role in your home by repelling insects.
+Simply spray or wipe it in different places of your house.